 It is equally important to continually assess what is done with the information and to be clear about what information will be shared and when and who will see it.
 If a victim provides informed consent to share information they must have a clear understanding of exactly what information will be shared.
-Also risk is not static and consent may need to be obtained each time a victim's circumstances change.
+Also risk is not static and consent may need to be obtained each time a victim's circumstances change, including when a referral is made to a new agency.26

-Services must also be in a position to use the information in an effective way, which will require a genuine and ongoing commitment to resourcing public responses to family violence that are proven to assist victims to escape violent relationships and live their lives free of persistent harassment by the perpetrator.
-This will include holding perpetrators accountable for their actions and a clear delineation of roles and responsibilities to ensure that sharing information does not result in services assuming someone else is now responsible for assisting the victim.
+Services must also be in a position to use the information in an effective way, which will require a genuine and ongoing commitment to resourcing responses to family violence that are proven to assist victims to escape violent relationships and live their lives free of persistent harassment by the perpetrator.
+This will include challenging pervasive community attitudes that reinforce gender inequality and social norms that support violence against women27, holding perpetrators accountable for their actions and a clear delineation of roles and responsibilities to ensure that sharing information does not result in services assuming that someone else is now responsible for assisting the victim.